|"What a piece of work is man!"

-As to what you really want to know, yes, this is a hard course.
+As to what you really want to know, yes, this is a challenging course.
 For many students, if not for most, this course is taken toward fulfillment of the science requirement.
-While arguably it is not as difficult as chemistry or physics, it does require substantial study as there is a great deal of data to be mastered before we can begin play with the theories and underlying concepts.
-However, having said that, no matter what your past experience with science, every student is capable of doing well in this class.
+Although arguably it is not as difficult as chemistry or physics, it does require substantial study as there are a great deal of data to be mastered before we can begin play with the theories and underlying concepts.
+Having said that, no matter what your past experience with science, every student is capable of doing well in this class.
 So, do not be concerned if you are biologically deprived or biophobic, or if at the mere mention of the word science or a bit of math you break out in a cold sweat.
 If you like to be challenged, great, this course will do that, but if you need assistance along the way, the TAs and I are here to help.

 [Please note that the specifics of the exam format may change in any given year.]

-Notation is made of students who attend at least 8 of the 11 weekly sessions.
+Notation is made of students who attend at least 9 of the 11 weekly sessions.
 Should a term grade be borderline, i.e., fall between two grades, the aforementioned notation will be used to swing the grade upward.
 Without this notation, there is nothing to swing that grade upward and students justifiably earn the baseline (lower) grade.

 This site has been designed as a complement to

 depth.
-It also affords those who are visual learners a variety of experiences to enhance their
+It also affords those who are visual learners a

-understanding of the material.
+the material.
 Students can read sections of Darwin's

-Students who register for is course will have access to Courseworks.
+Students who register for the course will have access to Courseworks.
 This system will be used for basic course information including the syllabus, library links to all supplemental articles, optional practice problems sets and answer keys, study tips and miscellaneous course news.